-- Move tractor to position drawbar hitch adapter (A) under pin (B) in disc mower hitch.
-Adjust height as necessary with jack (C). - 3.
+- 2. Move tractor to position drawbar hitch adapter (A) under pin (B) in disc mower hitch.
+Adjust height as necessary with jack. - 3.
 Shut down tractor and remove key from ignition.

-- 4. Lower hitch with jack (A) so that pin (B) engages drawbar hitch adapter (C). - 5.
-Install clevis pin (D) and secure with lynch pin (E).
+- 4. Lower hitch with the jack so that pin (A) engages drawbar hitch adapter (B). - 5.
+Install clevis pin (C) and secure with lynch pin (D).